-1. Formulate a creative brief, leading to original Visual Communication Design concepts, strategies and solutions, which meet a client's visual communication needs and encompass audience and context;

-2. Conduct research for both academic and applied purposes;

-3. Visualise and design an original visual communication campaign that give expression to the original concept, using appropriate levels of current technological competencies, for production of the campaign in accordance with professional requirements and media specifications;

-4. Communicate complex concepts effectively and creatively, via visual, written or oral means, to bring about new understanding; and taking into account cultural, social, environmental and other ethical concerns.
+- I. Problem-solve by developing, selling, and executing ideas.
+Formulate a creative brief, leading to original Visual Communication Design concepts, strategies and solutions, which meet a client's visual communication needs and encompass audience and context; - 2.
+Conduct research for both academic and applied purposes; - 3.
+Visualise and design an original visual communication campaign that give expression to the original concept, using appropriate levels of current technological competencies, for production of the campaign in accordance with professional requirements and media specifications; - 4.
+Communicate complex concepts effectively and creatively, via visual, written or oral means, to bring about new understanding; and taking into account cultural, social, environmental and other ethical concerns.